Introduction to Algorithm Analysis

 • Experimental and theoretical analysis of performance

-How can we characterize the execution environment of a program?
+How can we accurately characterize the program’s execution environment?

 • Sensing properties of a system with Python